A Brief Introduction

 From my small perch in Toronto, Canada, every day, I am navigating a way forward to own the change needed to transform our cities and towns into places of beauty, fairness, and harmony.

-In my day job, I head the planning for one of North America’s most aggressive multi-billion dollar city building ventures through public transit expansion.
-I practice public policymaking, urban and regional planning, and transit-oriented development, in an industry where women are under-represented.
+Having spent the last 13 years heading up the planning for one of North America’s most aggressive multi-billion dollar city building ventures through public transit expansion.
+I practiced public policymaking, urban and regional planning, and transit-oriented development, in an industry where women are under-represented.
 Now I am embarking on a new role to lead one of Canada’s most influential civic capacity building organizations mobilizing civic entrepreneurship and collective leadership.
 My new mandate will offer me an even further platform to showcase the heroines of cities.

 Just to be clear, this is a venture to expose how much women around the world are a fundamental part of building a hopeful future.